flamegraph-rs/flamegraph/README.md

-    -p, --package <package>                package with the binary to run --palette <palette>                Color palette [possible values: hot, mem, io, red, green, blue, aqua, yellow, purple, orange, wakeup, java, perl, js, rust] --skip-after <FUNCTION>            Cut off stack frames below <FUNCTION>; may be repeated [linux only] --test <test>                      Test binary to run (currently profiles the test harness and all tests in the binary)
+    -p, --package <package>                package with the binary to run --palette <palette>                Color palette [possible values: hot, mem, io, red, green, blue, aqua, yellow, purple, orange, wakeup, java, perl, js, rust] --post-process                     Run a command to process the folded stacks, taking the input from stdin and outputting to stdout.
+        --skip-after <FUNCTION>            Cut off stack frames below <FUNCTION>; may be repeated [linux only] --test <test>                      Test binary to run (currently profiles the test harness and all tests in the binary)